Prof. Hannah Fry

 Mathematician & Science Presenter

-Dr Hannah Fry is an Associate Professor in the Mathematics of Cities at the Centre for Advanced Spatial Analysis at UCL where she studies patterns in human behaviour.
+Hannah Fry is a Professor in the Mathematics of Cities at the Centre for Advanced Spatial Analysis at UCL where she studies patterns in human behaviour.
 Her research applies to a wide range of social problems and questions, from shopping and transport to urban crime, riots and terrorism.
+She is also a best-selling author, a science presenter and the host of popular podcasts and television shows.

 "There's a mathematical angle to almost anything"Add to my shortlist